Button design guide

 - Size and shape

-When using Connect with PayPal to enable account creation and login, we recommend using
+When you use Log in with PayPal to enable account creation and log in, use either the label

-You can choose the font, font weight, and kerning that fits your app or website style, but keep in mind that easy legibility is always important.
+You can choose the font, font weight, and kerning that fits the style of your website or app.
+Easy legibility is always important.
 The smallest size we recommend is 13 pt and Sans-serif typography.

 Color and contrast

 To ensure good contrast and legibility, use white font color on dark backgrounds and black font color on light backgrounds.
-If you decide to use other colors that are more appropriate for your app or site, always choose a combination of colors that fit within accessibility parameters.
+If you decide to use other colors that are more appropriate for your website or app, always choose a combination of colors that fit within accessibility parameters.

 For best results always put the button over white or light backgrounds.

 Depending on the devices and context of the user action, always use an appropriate size for your button.
 For example, for mobile apps, always use the button close to the thumb position and be sure it's big enough to be tapped.
 Keep in mind that larger buttons tend to lead to higher conversion rates.